jasonumiker/kubernetes-training/README.md

 * Using [Prometheus](https://prometheus.io/) for Metrics/Monitoring (as we require metrics to inform automatic scaling - but they also are necessary to operate your cluster and apps too...)
   * Prometheus is also a CNCF project like Kubernetes (in the same "Cloud Native ecosystem") - so while it isn't the only way to monitor it they often go together
 * The built-in [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) that will scale your Pods in/out based on metrics.
-* Pod CPU and Memory Requests and Limits - as scaling your Pods is quite linked with the CPU and Memory they require
+* Pod CPU and Memory Requests and Limits - as scaling your Pods is quite linked with their sizing (the CPU and Memory they require)
 * [Kubernetes Event-driven Autoscaling (KEDA)](https://keda.sh/) - for when you want to scale your Pods based on something like queue-length rather than load

 ### First let's install Prometheus for Metrics/Monitoring